BTVDataScience/statsathon-2016/README.md

 ## Where

-A planning and work session will occur on ... from ... at ....
-Teams will organize at this event.

-The presentation of the **winners** will occur on ... at ...
+Details of the event are available on the [Meetup page](http://www.meetup.com/Burlington-Data-Scientists/events/229214918/)

 ## Rules